 Pickpocketing and bag snatching are common in tourist landmarks and crowded areas, as in any country.
 Be vigilant at all times and never leave your belongings in plain sight.
 Be careful in crowded areas, in railway and bus stations and especially in public transport.
 Still, compared to major Western countries, pickpocketing is not nearly as common in Japan.

-As a complete opposite to the calm criminal situation, the natural disasters are common and mostly occur in the form of earthquakes, tsunamis and volcanic activity.
+As a complete opposite to the calm criminal situation, natural disasters are common and mostly occur in the form of earthquakes, tsunamis, and volcanic activity.